bazilinskyy/text-crowdsourced/README.md

 This project defines a framework for the analysis of crossing behaviour in the interaction between a pedestrian and an automated vehicle with a textual eHMI using a crowdsourcing approach.
 The jsPsych framework is used to for the frontend.
 In the description below, it is assumed that the repo is stored in the folder `text-crowdsourced`.
 Terminal commands lower assume macOS.

+## Citation
+If you use the framework for academic work please cite the following paper.

+> Bazilinskyy, P., Dodou, D., & De Winter, J. C. F. (2022).
+Crowdsourced assessment of the suitability of 227 textual eHMIs for a crossing scenario.
+Proceedings of AHFE 2022.
+Available at TBC

 ## Setup
 Code for creation of stimuli is written in Python.
 The project is tested with Python 3.8.5.
 To setup the environment run these two commands in a parent folder of the downloaded repository (replace `/` with `\` and possibly add `--user` if on Windows:
 - `pip install -e text-crowdsourced` will setup the project as a package accessible in the environment.